 ADF has some programming functionality, such as loops, waits, and parameters for the whole pipeline.
 Although there is not as much flexibility as a full language (Python for example) it allowed Hentsū significant flexibility to design the workflows.

 There are limited sources and sinks (i.e. inputs and outputs).
 The full list is available in the Microsoft documentation.
 Microsoft’s goal with ADF is to get data into Azure products, so if one needs to move data into another cloud provider a different solution is needed.

 The pipelines are written in their own proprietary “language.”
 This means the pipelines code does not integrate well with anything else, which would not be the case if they were written in a language like Python, as many other ETL tools will provide.
 This is also the key reason we have developed our own ETL platform for more complex solutions which uses Docker and more portable Python code.

 There were some usability issues when creating the pipelines, with confusing UI or vague errors on occasion; however, these were not showstoppers.
 Our advice when using the ADF UI is to make small changes and save often.
 We can see that Microsoft is already aggressively addressing some of the issues we encountered.

 The client was very pleased with the ADF and Azure SQL Data Warehouse solution.
-The solution automatically scales the compute power to process the data as it changes week by week, it scales up when there is more data, and scales down with less data.
-Overall the solution costs a fraction of what it did previously whilst keeping it all within the client’s Azure environment.
+This Azure Data Factory case study brought an elegant solution.
+The solution automatically scales the compute power to process the data as it changes week by week.
+It also scales up when there is more data, and scales down with less data.
+Overall, the solution costs a fraction of what it did previously whilst keeping it all within the client’s Azure environment.